hex

 • integer Lovász at δ: δ.den · (d[i+2] · d[i] + ν[i+1][i]²) ≥ δ.num · d[i+1]² for all i + 1 < n.

-For larger inputs an unverified fixed-precision interval pass is usually faster.
-The dispatching checker uses a size predictor to choose it, but always keeps the exact integer checker as a mandatory fallback when the interval pass is indecisive, so completeness stays structural rather than numerical.
+The exact integer checker is complete, but its operands grow with the input.
+For larger inputs an unverified fixed-precision interval pass over the same integer data is usually faster at deciding reducedness, so the adaptive checker uses a cheap size predictor to pick between the two, always keeping the exact integer checker as a mandatory fallback when the interval pass is indecisive; completeness therefore stays structural rather than numerical.
+This is a choice between two checkers for a basis already in hand, and is independent of how that basis was reduced.

 🔗def

-The same-lattice side of an external candidate is certified separately.
-A pair of integer transforms U, V witnessing U·B = B' and V·B' = B proves the two bases generate the same lattice.
-The certificate is a denominator-free Bool check with an overflow-safe packed-row comparison.
+Reducedness is only half of what an external candidate needs.
+We certify separately that the external certificate applies to the original input lattice: a pair of integer transforms U, V witnessing U·B = B' and V·B' = B proves the two bases generate the same lattice.
+The certificate is a denominator-free Bool check with a packed-row comparison.

 🔗def